ppuskari/jrouter/README.md

 ## Caveats & known bugs

-* For expediency I made it act as a _seed router_.
-At some point I might add "soft seed" functionality.
+* For expediency I made it act as a _seed router_ only.
+I hope to add "non-seed" and "soft-seed" mode soon!
 * I have not yet tested with `netatalk` on the same host.
 I have seen reports that it is (at best) very flaky (zones appearing and disappearing).
 For now I recommend running `jrouter` and `netatalk` on separate hosts.